HuberHaYu/Xiaomi-SuperIsland-Playground/README.md

 #### JitPack

-Make the repository public on GitHub and create a version tag such as `v1.0.0`.
-On the first release, build the corresponding `HuberHaYu/Xiaomi-SuperIsland-Playground` tag on [JitPack](https://jitpack.io/).
 Consumers do not need to generate or search for a dependency coordinate; they can use this fixed configuration directly:

 ```kotlin
 repositories {